Larkwire Review: The Gamification of Bird Sounds

-I have purchased numerous CD’s from different field guides and even created my own playlist by downloading free sounds online.
+I have purchased numerous CD’s from different field guides and even created a playlist by downloading free sounds online.
 While in the car, track after track would play announcing the various birds and then playing their sounds.

 Unfortunately, I always ran into 2 MAJOR problems with this method:

 It sounds easy so easy!
 Just insert a CD of bird sounds and listen on my commute to work and become an expert!
 Unfortunately, there are many more entertaining ways to drive to work.